tpowellcio/mbrochh.github.com/source/posts/mountain-lion.md

 With the Mountain Lion upgrade I also upgraded a few other apps, such as XCode.
-Unfortunately it seems that the Command Line Tools I had installed are no longer working, so the natural thing to do is, login to the Apple Developer site and downlad the latest version.
+Unfortunately it seems that the Command Line Tools I had installed are no longer working, so the natural thing to do is, login to the Apple Developer site and download the latest version.
 Turns out that version is not compatible with OSX 10.8. **What the fuck?**

 Some googling revealed that you can install these tools now via XCode by going to ``Preferences --> Downloads``.
 I clicked at the ``Install`` button next to ``Command Line Tools`` and had to enter my Apple Developer ID and password.
-After a few seconds Xcode tells me that I don't have access to that download and that I should contact Apple to resolve access problems.
+After a few seconds XCode tells me that I don't have access to that download and that I should contact Apple to resolve access problems.
 Turns out this is a bug in XCode that has been fixed for some but not for others.
 I'm seem to be one of the others. **What the fuck?**